Macroshock

-Macroshock (mak´ro-shok″) is a medical term for the effects of body exposed to electrical current, which can lead to severe injury or death by electrocution.
+Macroshock is a medical term for the effects of body exposed to electrical current, which can lead to severe injury or death by electrocution.
 It is used most often in the medical field, but is also commonly used in the fields of electrophysiology and bioengineering.
 Definitions of the term are inconsistent; there are three most commonly accepted definitions.
 Depending upon the medical text used, a macroshock is either: